-At the same time, the ongoing process of amending the Convention resulted in a new set of modernised and more flexible rules of origin.
+The ongoing process of amending the Convention resulted in a new set of modernised and more flexible rules of origin.
 The formal amendment of the Convention requires a vote by unanimity by the Contracting Parties.
 The fact that there are still some Contracting Parties which have objections to the amendment risks delaying its adoption.
 Additionally, given the number of Contracting Parties and their respective internal procedures required to be in a position to vote on the formal adoption and to prepare the entry into force of the amended rules, no clear timeframe for the application of the amended Convention can be established.

-Against this background, Palestinian Liberation Organisation (PLO) for the benefit of the Palestinian Authority of the West Bank and Gaza Strip has requested to start applying the amended set of rules as soon as possible, alternatively to the current rules of the Convention, while awaiting the outcome of the amendment process.
+Against this background, the EEA Parties agreed to start applying the amended set of rules as soon as possible, alternatively to the current rules of the Convention, while awaiting the outcome of the amendment process.
 Such request is explained below.

-These alternative rules of origin are intended for provisional application, on an optional and bilateral basis, by the EU and Palestinian Liberation Organisation (PLO) for the benefit of the Palestinian Authority of the West Bank and Gaza Strip pending the conclusion and entry into force of the amendment of the Convention.
+These alternative rules of origin are intended for provisional application, on an optional and bilateral basis, by the EEA Parties pending the conclusion and entry into force of the amendment of the Convention.
 They are intended to apply alternatively to the rules of the Convention, as the latter are laid down without prejudice to the principles laid down in the relevant agreements and other related bilateral agreements among Contracting Parties.
 Accordingly, these rules will not be mandatory but of optional application by economic operators that wish to use preferences based on them, instead of Convention-based preferences.
 They are not intended to modify the Convention, which will remain in application among the Contracting Parties, and will not alter the rights and obligations of the Contracting Parties under the Convention.